Mark-Halstead/test-agent/README.md

 2. In your repository settings, navigate to **Pages** and choose **GitHub Actions** as the source if prompted.
 3. After the workflow completes, your site will be available at `https://<your-github-username>.github.io/<repository-name>/`.

+## Local Development

+Run `npm install` to install the development dependencies.
+To start a local server for testing, run `npm start` and open `http://localhost:8080` in your browser.

 You can also open `index.html` locally in a browser to preview the site before publishing.